madelineyoko/Cyclistic_bikeshare/Analysis Journal.md

 ## 2021-07-14
 ### Pursuit: Bike_types
-Is there a significant difference between the preferred bike type of casual riders and annual members?
+Is there a significant difference between the usage of bike type from casual riders and annual members?

 #### Process:
 In order to determine the whether or not there was a difference in the preference of ebikes between casuals and members I first had to examine the attributes of the dataset available to me.